 What is of concern to Security Drivers and Secure Transportation providers is how the thieves stole the BMW.

 The thieves allegedly used a scanner to clone the car’s keyless ignition fob.

-Lately, car thieves have found a way around this security measure and have started using devices called code grabbers to perform what is called a SERA (or ‘Signal Extender Relay Attack’).
+Lately, car thieves have found a way around this security measure and have started using devices called code grabbers to perform a SERA (or ‘Signal Extender Relay Attack’).

-If you Google “Signal Extender Relay Attack,” you will find a substantial number of websites where you can purchase a device that will clone your car keys and allow thieves to enter your vehicle.
+If you Google “Signal Extender Relay Attack,” you will find numerous websites where you can purchase a device that will clone your car keys and allow thieves to enter your vehicle.

-ISDA is putting together a white paper concerning the problem, and it will be available to our members.
+ISDA is putting together a white paper concerning the problem, which will be available to our members.